Satellite Dish Types Explained - What They Do & How They Work

 Low Noise Block(LNB)

 LNB stands for Low Noise Block and it's part of the satellite dish that captures the signals via the LNB feedhorn.
 There are many LNB types, too many to explain the differences between them all here but typically a sat LNB will oscillate the signals down to a more manageable frequency that connecting coax cables can handle and the connects these to a satellite TV receiver, a Sky box or something similar.
-Most LNB's for satellite TV are known as LNBf, with the F indicating that it has a F type coaxial connector.
+Most LNB's for satellite TV are known as LNBf, with the F indicating an inbuilt feedhorn.
+These also nearly always come with an F coaxial connector.

 The LNB collar is the part of the dish that attaches the dish LNB to the LNB arm.
 These are different for most satellite dishes so you need to make sure that the collar size on the LNB you have purchased corresponds to that of the LNB collar.
 Most LNB collar sizes for satellite TV are 38mm and 40mm but there are also sizes.
 It doesn’t sound much but you would have a job trying to fit an 40mm collar LNB in a 38mm collar, if you try to fit a 38mm collar LNB in a 40mm collar it will be loose and you will be unable to secure the LNB and skew adjustment in position.
 It’s not ideal, but in practice a few wraps of insulation tape around the LNB collar will be sufficient to be able to build the extra couple of millimetres for a secure fixing.